Guinea–United States relations

-Guinea – United States relations are bilateral relations between Guinea and the United States.
+Guinea–United States relations are bilateral relations between Guinea and the United States.

 According to the 2012 U.S. Global Leadership Report, 89% of Guineans approve of U.S. leadership, with 8% disapproving and 3% uncertain, the most favorable opinion of the U.S. in the entirety of Africa and the world at the time.

 History

+Embassy of Guinea in Washington D.C.

 The United States maintains close relations with Guinea.
 U.S. policy seeks to encourage Guinea's democratic reforms, its positive contribution to regional stability, and sustainable economic and social development.
 The U.S. also seeks to promote increased U.S. private investment in Guinea's emerging economy.

-Although the U.S. "condemned" Guinea's "2008 military coup d’etat," it had "close relations" with Guinea before the coup.
-And "following Guinea’s presidential elections in 2010" the U.S. "re-established strong diplomatic ties" in support of "democratic reform."
-The U.S. supplied extensive foreign aid to Guinea during that post-coup era.
+The U.S. "condemned" Guinea's 2008 military coup, as it had "close relations" with Guinea before the coup.
+But following the junta holding presidential elections in 2010, the U.S. "re-established strong diplomatic ties" in support of "democratic reform."
+The U.S. supplied extensive foreign aid to Guinea all throughout the post-coup era.

-However, the U.S. State Department instantly condemned the September 5, 2021 coup d'etat, and warned that "violence and any extra-constitutional measures... could limit the ability of the United States and Guinea’s other international partners to support the country..."
+By contrast, the U.S. State Department instantly condemned Guinea's September 5, 2021 coup d'etat, and warned that "violence and any extra-constitutional measures... could limit the ability of the United States and Guinea’s other international partners to support the country..."
 The U.S. called for "national dialogue" to find a peaceful and sustainable way "forward."